yannicklin/cfw-example/README.md

 to Cloudflare.
 Three separate deploys occur with each release deployment:

-1. Worker and *.dev.comparethemarket.com.au routes deploy
+1. Worker and *.dev.xxx.xxx.xxx routes deploy
-2. Worker and *.secure.comparethemarket.com.au routes deploy
+2. Worker and *.secure.xxx.xxx.xxx routes deploy
 3. Worker secrets deploy

 This worker is designed to listen on various routes in different cloudflare zones eg:

-* dev.comparethemarket.com.au/* - DEV zone
+* dev.xxx.xxx.xxx/* - DEV zone
-* nxi.secure.comparethemarket.com.au/* - PROD zone
+* nxi.secure.xxx.xxx.xxx/* - PROD zone
-* nxs.secure.comparethemarket.com.au/* - PROD zone
+* nxs.secure.xxx.xxx.xxx/* - PROD zone

 For security reasons, devops does not want a single cloudflare api token that has access to both dev and prod zones, therefore, two deployments take place, to deploy the worker on different routes in different zones using different api